 Please note: this article is intended for informational purposes only and is not a substitute for professional medical advice.
 Always consult your midwife, GP, or obstetrician before beginning or continuing any therapy during pregnancy.

 Red light therapy has been in use across clinics and wellness centres for years, but as more people see the benefits, it has become more widely available in salons and at-home formats.
-From boosting collagen and fibroblast production to stimulating hair growth and relieving pain, it is no wonder people are seeking out this treatment.

 But is red light therapy safe to have while pregnant?